New York Holidays & City Breaks

 Christmas magic: You only need to watch Serendipity, Elf and When Harry Met Sally to catch a glimpse of the festive season in New York.
 With 10 markets dotted around the city, ice-skating at Winter Village, Bryant Park and an impressive New Year’s Eve ball drop, it’s the ultimate Christmas getaway.

 Theatre fans: Similar to London’s WestEnd, Broadway is your gateway to musical madness.
-Think Moulin Rouge, Chicago and Wicked.
-And the kids will love Mrs Doubtfire and the Lion King productions.
+Think Moulin Rouge, Chicago and The Lion King.
+And the kids will love Aladdin and Harry Potter.

 Fast facts for New York